1. Start

 In the Swedish part of the project, IVL Swedish Environmental Research Institute is collaborating with Closer/Lindholmen Science Park, LTU Business and Port of Luleå and Port of Piteå in Northern Sweden.
 The project is funded by Interreg, co-founded by the European Union and supported by the Swedish Transport Administration for the Swedish part of the project.
 The three-year project involves 15 partners and 22 associated organisations in Sweden, Denmark, Norway, Finland, Latvia, Lithuania, Estonia, Poland and Germany.

-The message from the funder Interreg Baltic Sea Region is:
+Motivation from the funder Interreg Baltic Sea Region

 The adoption of low- and zero-carbon maritime fuels in the Baltic Sea Region depends on the ability of seaports to accommodate hydrogen derivatives such as methanol and ammonia.
 Key stakeholders like port authorities, terminal operators, maritime fuel providers, and energy suppliers need an understanding of the market, technological developments, bunkering infrastructure, regulations, and public communication strategies.
 Co-financed by Interreg Baltic Sea Region, the H2Derivatives@BalticSeaPorts (H2Deri@BSP) project would address these needs through collaborative development of proof-of-concepts for hydrogen derivative fuels.